Electric Car Range in Extreme Heat

 Electric Car Models Impact Range

 Your electric car will determine how far you can travel.
 Your model will also determine how many miles per kilowatt you can travel.
 You want to select a light vehicle with an efficient battery and motors to get good mileage.
-For example, we drove an older, heavy Tesla Model X with a 75-kilowatt battery and a 237-mile range on our road trip.
+For example, on our road trip, we drove an older, heavy Tesla Model X with a 75-kilowatt battery and a 237-mile range.
 Assuming we had normal driving conditions and were not driving fast, our Tesla Model X could travel 3.1 miles per kilowatt of electricity.

 Extreme Heat Reduce Range